- It is normal to feel lost when someone close to you dies, and it takes time adapt to new life situations.

 Adjusting to any change can be stressful.
 The following strategies may help you better cope with the changes that follow a loved one's death:

 Share new responsibilities.
-It takes time for family members to negotiate new responsibilities and for the family to settle into a new routine.
+It takes time for you and your family to adjust to new responsibilities and settle into a new routine.
 As a family, talk about what household jobs need to be done and who will be responsible for which tasks.
 Also, talk about changes in the family routine.
 This is especially important for younger children who may be particularly upset by disruptions in their routine.

 Ask for and accept help.
-Friends and family will want to help you but might not know what you need or how to ask.
-Be specific about your needs and have a list of tasks that people can do.
+Friends and family will want to help you but might not know what you need or how to ask if you need help.
+Be specific about your needs and have a list of tasks that other people can do.
 If you are learning how to perform unfamiliar tasks, such as car maintenance or cooking, ask someone to show you what to do, or consider taking a class.

 Get help handling financial and legal matters.
 The many financial and legal tasks that follow a death often seem overwhelming, especially if you are not used to handling your own financial and legal affairs.
-If the deceased family member was ill for a long time, you may also have health insurance claims and medical bills to manage.
-If possible, seek the advice of a legal or financial expert, such as a lawyer, accountant, or financial adviser.
+If your family member was ill for a long time, you may also have health insurance claims and medical bills to manage.
+If possible, talk with a legal or financial expert, such as a lawyer, accountant, or financial adviser.
 These services usually cost money, but they can help you plan your legal and financial future and may help you save money in the long run.

 Get advice before returning to work.
-If you are returning to work after a long absence or going to work for the first time, you may consider talking with a career counselor.
-A career counselor can help you write a resume and perform a job search, as well as help you decide what career choices might suit you best.
+If you are returning to work after a long absence or going to work for the first time, consider talking with a career counselor.
+A career counselor can help you write a resume and search for a job, as well as help you decide which career choices might suit you best.
 Many state and county governments offer free job training and career counseling services.

 Consider keeping a journal.
 Keeping a journal or a diary can help you make sense of the changes you are experiencing.
 In addition to writing about your feelings and thoughts, you can use your journal to help organize your tasks, priorities, and plans.
 Looking back through your journal can help you see how your priorities and goals have changed, as well as how your ability to cope has improved.